-Underinsurance is rife among Aussie property owners, landlords and tenants.
-According to the Insurance Council of Australia (ICA), eight in 10 homeowners and renters are insured for less than their home and contents would cost to replace (or have no insurance at all).
+Underinsurance is rife among Australian property owners, including landlords.
+According to the Insurance Council of Australia (ICA), eight in 10 owners are insured for less than their property and its contents would cost to replace.

-Having cover in place is invaluable when things go wrong, but policyholders need to understand their insurer may only fully respond to a loss when the right type and amount of cover has been selected.
+Having cover in place is invaluable when things go wrong, and policyholders need to understand that their insurer can only respond to a loss when the right type and right amount of cover has been selected.

 Assess your risks